NortekSupport/nucleus_driver/nucleus_driver/README.md

 driver.connect(connection_type='tcp')
 ```

-Disconnecting from the device is the same ragarless of connection type
+Disconnecting from the device is the same regardless of connection type

 ```python
 driver.disconnect()